xcart/xcart-docs/_pages/kb_en/multivendor/vendor_partners/vendor_partners_vendor_experience.md

 Before saving the new user profile, the vendor also needs to set the desired access level for it by adjusting the Full access switch.

-If necessary, more than one staff members can be added at once: every click of the **Add staff member** button will provide an additional blank line for a new vendor staff member profile:
+If necessary, more than one staff members can be added at once: every click of the **Add staff member** button creates an additional blank line for a new vendor staff member profile:
 ![mvp_staffmembers_add_new2.png]({{site.baseurl}}/attachments/ref_6X7UpEq6/mvp_staffmembers_add_new2.png)

-After adding the email addresses of their vendor staff profiles they require and , the vendor
+After adding all the staff email addresses they requie and setting the access levels, the vendor needs to click the **Save changes** button.